Arya Stark’s list: Which names are on the assassin's hit list and why does she want to kill them?

 While her journey hasn't exactly been easy (she escaped from King's Landing after witnessing her father Ned's death, was blind at one point and was whacked with a stick more times than we can remember), Arya has always come out on top and has won herself a huge fan following.

-Every night, Arya Stark repeats the names on her hit list as she drifts off to sleep.
-The people named include those who have not only wronged her, but her family and friends.
+Though we haven't heard her recite them lately, every night, Arya Stark repeats the names on her hit list as she drifts off to sleep.
+The people named include those who have not only wronged her.